donkirkby/donimoes/raw_rules/rules.md

     the ends add up to a multiple of five.
 (2-4 players, double-six dominoes)
 * **Dominosa** is the classic domino puzzle by O.S.
 Adler where you have to fit the set of dominoes onto a grid of numbers.
+* **Domino Runners** is based on board games by Roland Siegers, where your runners run across a grid of dominoes, dropping checkers and trying to capture your opponent's checkers.
+(2 players, double-six dominoes, 2 dice, and checkers)

 ## Unmatched Donimoes
 A puzzle I designed that's the opposite of traditional dominoes: matches are